 Note: It pays to have a supportive husband who does most of the reading for me.
 But if you don’t, I know you can do it yourself. hehe

-With much prayer and the support of my husband, parents, in-laws, some friends, OB-Gyne, and of course, my new friends at the Bacolod Mom and Baby Club, breastfeeding became possible for me.
+With much prayer and the support of my husband, breastfeeding became possible for me.
+Moreover, my parents, in-laws, some friends, OB-Gyne, and my new friends at the Bacolod Mom and Baby Club helped me a lot.
 They were God’s instruments at making this endeavor a great success.
 With that, I am truly grateful.
 Thank you very much!